15 Lectin-Free Superfoods Dr. Gundry Recommends

 Superfoods have exceptionally high concentrations of polyphenols and other antioxidants, earning them ORAC (Oxygen Radical Absorbance Capacity) scores that greatly surpass most other healthy foods.
 According to nutrition expert Dr. Steven Gundry, they can help you to look and feel younger and healthier while preventing (and even reversing) disease.

-Dr. Gundry’s 3 Superfoods to Avoid
+Dr. Gundry’s 3 Superfoods You Should Never Eat

 The problem is that some so-called superfoods also contain lectins, those pesky plant proteins that can cause inflammation and set the stage for a variety of diseases, as well as weight gain.